 Best free London museum for: famous masterpieces

 The National Gallery, standing in the centre of London in Trafalgar Square has one of the world’s greatest collections of Western European paintings.
-You’ll find over 2300 works of art here dating from the 13th to early 20th centuries.
+It’s the most famous of the free art museums in London and you’ll find over 2300 works here, dating from the 13th to early 20th centuries.

 Don’t miss: some of the most famous paintings in the world: Sunflowers by Van Gogh, Velázquez’s Rokeby Venus and The Umbrellas by Renoir.